 Beautiful decorative touches are all around the store, like these artificial tulips that look very real.

-It’s Definitely Time for a Second Visit to Magnolia Market
+It’s Time for a Another Visit

 Of the two of us, Jana is the only one who has made another shopping trip to Waco.
 In fact, she’s been several times, but I’m going to make her go again soon – with me.
 After all, we two savvy progressives are all about making history.